FazilAhamedK/ScalerOSS-GitHubDesktop-PlayGround/PseudoInformation.md

 This file is created because I don't know what else to create!
+Does it even matter where am I editing it from?